info

 Value added tax (VAT)

-is included in the price of almost every product and service you purchase.
+VAT is included in the price of almost every product and service you purchase.
 Foreigners can reclaim VAT levied on goods they had bought in Poland and took abroad (in fact, out of the European Union).
 And the tax is naught in case of all exports to countries beyond the EU.
-It is also nil as regards some international transportation services, financial and insurance products, cultural services, books, agriculture machinery, etc. As regards real estate the Value Added Tax for of newly built residential property is 7 percent.
-Otherwise VAT amounts to 3% for unprocessed food, to 7% for most foodstuffs, tourist services (e.g. your hotel and restaurant bills), transportation services (e.g. bus tickets), children-care goods, newspaper and magazines, health-care goods, construction and renovation, communal services (e.g. water distribution) and fertilizers, and to 22% for everything else.
+It is also nil as regards some international transportation services, financial and insurance products, cultural services, and agriculture machinery.
+Otherwise VAT amounts to 5 percent for unprocessed food and books, to 8 percent for most foodstuffs, tourist services (e.g. your hotel and restaurant bills), transportation services (e.g. bus tickets), children-care goods, newspapers and magazines, health-care goods, construction and renovation of flats and houses up to 150 sq m and 300 sq m respectively, communal services (e.g. water distribution) and fertilizers, and to 23 percent for practically everything else.

 Excise duty (Polish 'akcyza')

-is a ‘sin tax’ of sorts, included alongside VAT in the price of such products (both domestic and imported) as tobacco, alcohol, motor fuels, playing cards, firearms, cars, yachts and boats.
+It's a ‘sin tax’ of sorts, included alongside VAT in the price of such products (both domestic and imported) as tobacco, alcohol, motor fuels, playing cards, firearms, cars, yachts and boats.
+Some form of it is also a gaming tax (Polish "podatek of gier") paid either on receipts (i.e. lotteries) or on revenues (e.g. slot maichines) from gambling.

 Personal income tax (PIT)

-is paid both by Poland’s citizens and by permanent residents.
-Having lived in the country for 184 days or more over a calendar year the latter have taxed their overall income unless they represent foreign company in Poland or work for a corporation established with foreign capital.
+The income tax is paid both by Poland’s citizens and by permanent residents.
+Having lived in the country for 184 days or more over a calendar year the latter have their overall income taxed unless they represent foreign company in Poland or work for a corporation established with foreign capital.
 Otherwise only the Polish earnings are taxable.
 The personal income tax is paid on a monthly basis and the deadline for yearly tax returns is April 30.

-In 2008 the top personal income-tax rate is levied on earnings above 85,528 Polish zlotys (roughly 24,500 euro) per year and it amounts to 40%.
-The first 3,090 zlotys earned in the year are free of tax, while income exceeding this figure but lower than 44,490 zlotys is taxed at 19%.
-Yearly earnings in the bracket from 44,490 zlotys to 85,528 zlotys incur 30-percent tax.
+In 2017 the top personal income-tax rate is levied on earnings above 85,528 Polish zloties per year and it amounts to 32 percent.
+The first 3,091 zlotys earned in the year are free of tax, while income exceeding this figure but lower than 85,528 zloties is taxed at 18 percent.

 Separately taxed are one-off earnings.
-For instance receipts from interest and intellectual property are subject to a flat tax of 20%.
-Also, dividends are taxed at 15 percent, while profits from stock sales incur 19% tax.
-Receipts from real estate sales are taxed at 10% for properties acquired in the years 2001 to 2006, whereas sellers of estates purchased in 2007 or later pay the 19-percent tax on the profits less costs such as fees of the notary public.
+For instance receipts from interest and intellectual property are subject to a flat tax of 20 percent.
+Also, dividends are taxed at 15 percent, while profits from stock sales incur 19-percent tax.
+Receipts from real estate sales are taxed at 10 percent for properties acquired in the years 2001 to 2006, whereas sellers of estates purchased in 2007 or later pay the 19-percent tax on the profits less costs such as fees of the notary public.

 Corporate income tax (CIT)